Advice & Information Lead: Jemma Turner

 Open Access Drop In: 4pm – 7pm

-Mondays, Wednesdays (Gryphon students only), Thursday, Friday (1pm-7pm)
+Mondays, Wednesdays (Gryphon students only during term time), Thursday, Friday (1pm-7pm)

 Please note this is a general session but you can drop in at this time to set up a one to one appointment.

-“I like coming down to the Rendezvous because the staff are really nice people and it’s a place where, if you need help, you will get it.”
+“I like coming down to the Rendezvous because the staff are really nice and if you need help, you will get it.”

 - Substance misuse – I thought I could just stop by myself but I can’t